 Crowder Cemetery Class II Natural-Scientific State Natural Area

 Crowder Cemetery Barrens is a 15-acre natural area in the Ridge and Valley Physiographic Province of East Tennessee.
 Crowder Cemetery Barrens is approximately one mile to the southwest of Campbell Bend Barrens in Roane County.
-Both were once a part of a larger natural area complex (1,200 acres) that was included in the Oak Ridge Reservation (ORR), before ORR sold the land to Boeing in the mid-1980s.
+Both were once a part of a larger natural area complex (1,200 acres) that was included in the Oak Ridge Reservation (ORR) before ORR sold the land to Boeing in the mid-1980s.
 It had been one of seven ORR Registered State Natural Areas and was recognized as the Campbell Bend/Crowder Cemetery Registered State Natural Area.
-The registry agreement was continued with Boeing Corporation until they sold the 1,200 acres to Rarity Ridge Development in the 1990s.
-Rarity Ridge donated conservation easements to the State, which led to the designation of both natural areas.
+The registry agreement was continued with Boeing Corporation until they sold the 1,200 acres to a developer in the 1990s.
+The developer donated conservation easements to the State, which led to the designation of both natural areas.

 The small barrens community is rare in the Ridge and Valley Physiographic Province.
 Crowder Cemetery does share some similarities with the Silurian barrens of Decatur County in West Tennessee.
-The rare plants such as slender blazing star (Liatris cylindracea) and prairie dock (Silphium terebinthinaceum), which are often found in the Midwest prairies, are both found in Decatur County barrens and at Crowder Cemetery.
-The dwarf chinquapin (Quercus prinoides), which is uncommon in Tennessee, also occurs here.
+The rare plants such as the slender blazing star (Liatris cylindracea) and prairie dock (Silphium terebinthinaceum), which are often found in the Midwest prairies, are both found in Decatur County barrens and at Crowder Cemetery.

 Details & Map